itcreativeusa/portfolio-fiesta/README.md

 https://itcreativeusa.github.io/portfolio-fiesta/

 A single-page application web developer portfolio.
 Application use React to render content.
 This portfolio helps not only to share projects for applying for jobs or working as a freelancer but also to share work with other developers and collaborate on projects.
-Appllication contain: title About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted for ease of navigation.
+Appllication contain: About Me, All Projects, Contact, and Resume sections.

 ## Table of Contents